PdIPS/CBXpy/docs/userguide/dynamics.rst

     >>> dyn = CBO(lambda x:x**2, d=1)
     >>> dyn.optimize()

 This function executes the optimization process until a specified termination criterion is met.
-In scenarios where parameter control via a scheduler is necessary, the function includes the keyword argument sched—for more details, refer to :ref:`sched`.
+In scenarios where parameter control via a scheduler is necessary, the function includes the keyword argument sched (for more details, we refer to :ref:`sched`).

 Each dynamic implements a step method that delineates the update in each iteration (see :ref:`step`).
-If you wish to run a dynamic at a lower level, directly managing each iteration's operations, you can define a custom for-loop:
+If you wish to run a dynamic at a lower level, directly managing each iteration, you can define a custom for-loop:

     >>> from cbx.dynamics import CBXDynamic
     >>> dyn = CBXDynamic(lambda x:x**2, d=1)